DrChainsaw/NaiveGAflux.jl/README.md

 mutation = MutationChain(remlayer, addlayer)

 # Selection:
-# The two best models are not changed, the rest are mutated using mutation defined above
+# The two best models are not changed
 elites = EliteSelection(2)
+# Three new candidates are produced by selecting three canidates from the whole population and mutating them
 mutate = SusSelection(3, EvolveCandidates(evolvemodel(mutation)))
 selection = CombinedEvolution(elites, mutate)